joshua-decoder/joshua/doc/sparse_features.md

   are then just ignored.
 - [ ] Modify PRO to work with sparse labeled features
 * [ ] Get batch MIRA working with sparse features

+--
+Currently, need to get rid of whole notion of precomputable features, just map unlabeled ones to their default names and precompute the score quite easily.